Ozone Planning

 What is Ground-Level Ozone?

 Ground-level ozone is created when Nitrogen Oxides (NOx) and Volatile Organic Compounds (VOCs), known as “ozone precursors,” react in heat and sunlight to form ozone.
 While some ozone precursors are naturally occurring (biogenic), most are man-made (anthropogenic).
 For example, emissions from power plants, factories, and vehicles, along with fumes from paints, solvents, and fuels contain NOx and VOCs.
 From May through September high levels of O3 are most likely to occur.
 When inhaled, ozone can cause a number of respiratory health effects.
-Ozone also negatively affects plant life
+Ozone can also negatively affect plant life.

 Health Effects